 Sign-up for our e-updates to receive periodic updates and notices for upcoming meetings and events.

-In the meantime, sign-up for e-updates to receive project updates and notices when meetings and events are scheduled, and online engagement activities are launched.
+You can also sign-up for e-updates to receive project updates and notices when meetings and events are scheduled, and online engagement activities are launched.

 Online Visioning Survey and Mapping Exercise (Phase 1)